Graduation Into Sustainable Livelihoods: Recommended Resources

-Recommended Resources on Graduation into Sustainable Livelihoods: The latest publications and articles from those at the forefront of implementing the Graduation Program and other approaches to reach the extreme poor.
+Recommended Resources on Graduation Into Sustainable Livelihoods: The latest publications and articles from those at the forefront of implementing the Graduation Approach and other economic inclusion approaches to reach the extreme poor.

 Tools for Implementation

 From Extreme Poverty to Sustainable Livelihoods: A Technical Guide to the Graduation Approach, Second Edition

 This technical guide provides a roadmap for those wishing to implement programs based on the graduation approach, particularly government policymakers and social protection agencies.